 - Wilder-Naifeh Technical Skills Grant: Students at the Tennessee College of Applied Technology can receive an award of $2,000.

-Besides offering need-based scholarships, the state’s higher education board highlights four grant opportunities on its College for All Texans website.
+Besides offering need-based scholarships, the state’s Higher Education Coordinating Board highlights four grant opportunities on its College for All Texans website.

 With three grant options for three academic paths, Vermont asks needy applicants to fill out online applications for its awards.
 Each candidate is considered on a rolling basis, so it’s wise to apply as early as possible.

-- Incentive Grant: Undergraduates (and medical school students) could receive between $850 to $12,050 in aid.
+- Vermont Incentive Grant: Undergraduates (and medical school students) could receive between $850 to $12,050 in aid.

 Among the state’s student aid programs, the Virginia Tuition Assistance Grant is notable for residents attending a private school.
 Undergraduate and graduate students can submit an application to receive as much as $3,300 and $1,650, respectively.